 Insulin shock is a diabetic emergency.
 It involves symptoms that, if left untreated, can lead to diabetic coma, brain damage, and even death.

 How insulin works

 When we consume food or beverages that contain carbohydrates, the body converts them into glucose.
 Glucose is a type of sugar that fuels the body, giving it the energy it needs to perform everyday functions.
 Insulin is a hormone that works like a key.
 It opens the door in the body’s cells so they can absorb glucose and use it as fuel.

 People with diabetes may lack enough insulin or have cells that aren’t able to use insulin as they should.
-If the cells of the body aren’t able to absorb the glucose properly, it causes excess glucose in the blood.
-This is called “high blood glucose,” which is linked with a number of health issues.
-It can cause eye and foot problems, heart disease, stroke, kidney problems, and nerve damage.
+If the cells of the body aren’t able to absorb the glucose properly, it causes excess glucose in blood.
+This is called high blood glucose, which is linked with a number of health issues.
+High blood glucose can cause eye and foot problems, heart disease, stroke, kidney problems, and nerve damage.

 Insulin shots help people with diabetes use glucose more efficiently.
-Taking an insulin shot before eating helps the body absorb and use the glucose from the food.
+Taking an insulin shot before eating helps the body absorb and use glucose from the food.
 The result is a more balanced and healthy blood sugar level.
 Usually, it works great.
-But sometimes, things go wrong.
+Sometimes, however, things go wrong.